What does student support mean for international students?

 International students, in particular, may face additional challenges in the first couple of months, having lost their close support system and needing to adapt to a new education system, home and culture.

-Here are five free services at KBS that you should definitely check out:
+Here are six free services at KBS that you should definitely check out:

 1. Sonder app